 The Re-Entry/CalWORKs Programs offer specialized support services to parents receiving CalWORKs/TANF/GAIN benefits for themselves to ensure a smooth transition into the college environment.
 Support services consist of individualized counseling, career assessment, transportation assistance, book bag and school supplies, free student success workshops, job development assistance, resume preparation and job interviewing skills, and may also include child care assistance and work-study opportunities, if funding is available.

 EOP/S & C.A.R.E.

 Extended Opportunity Programs and Services (EOP/S) and Cooperative Agencies Resources for Education (C.A.R.E.) are designed to assist students from low-income and educationally disadvantaged backgrounds.
 Service includes counseling and guidance, program advisement, tutoring, grants, and transfer assistance.

-You should make an appointment with the Dean of the department to determine an approved course substitution.
-You will need to complete a Substitution Agreement Form with the Dean before you enroll in the alternate course.
+You should make an appointment with the Chair or Dean of the department to determine an approved course substitution.
+You will need to complete a Petition for Course Substitution with the Department Chair or Dean before you enroll in the alternate course.